 The lights go down, the audience is quiet.

 But there’s no need to panic.
-With careful preparation in the weeks and months before the concert, you can create a production which runs smoothly.
+With careful preparation in the weeks and months before the concert, you can create a production that runs smoothly.
 And you can do this with an exciting program of music that both the audience and the performers will enjoy.
-Here are three steps you can start focusing on right now to produce the best end of year concert at your school.
+Here are three steps you can start focusing on right now to produce the best end-of-year concert at your school.

 1. Instill good concert behavior from early on